-If your doctor does not have a copy of the formulary, you may want to provide him or her with a copy and ask to have it kept with your medical files.
+If your doctor does not have a copy of the formulary, you may want to provide him or her with a copy.
 Your doctor will make prescribing decisions for your medical treatment, but this list provides your doctor with choices.

 A copy of the plan's list of "preferred" drugs (or formulary) was sent with your prescription drug card.
 You may also call the toll-free number on your card and request a copy.
-Or, you may access the formulary on the Express Scripts Web site at www.express-scripts.com.
+Or, you may access the formulary on the Express Scripts Website at www.express-scripts.com.